 What can you expect?

 Linked Up offers 1:1 support to help you achieve a better understanding of mental illness, practical ways of coping and an overall improvement of your wellbeing.
 The support will be based around your needs and is informal.
 It might start out with a phone call and move on to a chat over a cup of tea.
-We go at your pace and you will be able to access cognitive behavioral therapy (talking therapy) or creative arts therapy.
+We go at your pace and you will be able to access a range of talking therapies.

 How to get involved?

 Our mental health youth worker is available in The Link Monday-Friday 11-4pm.